jammyfu/ComfyUI_PaintingCoderUtils/README.md

-# ComfyUI PaintingCoderUtils Nodes
+# ComfyUI Painting Coder Utilities Nodes

-A collection of utility nodes designed for ComfyUI, offering convenient image processing tools.
+A practical collection of nodes designed for ComfyUI by a programmer who enjoys painting, providing convenient tools for image and text processing.

 [中文说明](./README_CN.md)